gammapy/gammapy/docs/image/skymaps.rst

     from gammapy.datasets import load_poisson_stats_image

     filename = load_poisson_stats_image(return_filenames=True)
-    skymap = SkyImage.read(filename)
+    image = SkyImage.read(filename)

-Alternatively an empty sky map can be created from the scratch, by specifying the WCS information (see `~gammapy.image.SkyImage.empty` for a detailed description of the parameters):
+Alternatively an empty image can be created from the scratch, by specifying the WCS information (see `~gammapy.image.SkyImage.empty` for a detailed description of the parameters):

 .. code::

-    skymap_empty = SkyImage.empty('empty')
+    image_empty = SkyImage.empty('empty')

-Where the optional string ``'empty'`` specifies the name of the sky map.
+Where the optional string ``'empty'`` specifies the name of the image.

 Some basic info on the map is shown when calling:

 .. code::

-    skymap.info()
+    image.info()

 To lookup the value of the data at a certain sky position one can do: